jdb/jdb.github.com/concurrent.rst

 *These changes turn generators from one-way producers of information into both producers and consumers*.
-The reactor can build generators which send a network request the first time they are called, and can *send* the generator the response data for processing, when it is available.
+The reactor can build generators which send network requests the first time they are called, and can *send* the generator the response data for processing, when it is available.